How to Work Remotely While Traveling the World

 10. Top Destinations for Remote Work

 Thinking about working remotely from another country?
-You're not the only one!
-Many places around the globe are becoming hubs for digital nomads, and for good reason.
-These countries often have a lower cost of living than places like the United States or Western Europe, plus they offer reliable internet, a supportive community, and of course, some pretty amazing scenery.
+You're not the only one.
+Many places around the globe are becoming hubs for digital nomads.
+And for good reason.
+These spots often have a lower cost of living than places like the United States or Western Europe.
+Plus, they offer reliable internet.
+They also provide a supportive community.
+And of course, some pretty amazing scenery.

-* **Bali, Indonesia:** Bali is on many digital nomads' lists, and it's easy to see why.
-The cost of living is low, so your money can go a lot further.
-The beaches and lush landscapes are incredible, making it easy to find a peaceful place to work or unwind.
-There's also a large community of other remote workers, and it’s easy to link up with people.
+Bali, Indonesia.
+Bali is on many digital nomads' lists.
+And it's easy to see why.
+The cost of living is low.
+So your money can go a lot further.
+The beaches and lush landscapes are incredible.
+They make it easy to find a peaceful place to work or unwind.
+There's also a large community of other remote workers.
+And it's easy to link up with people.

 First up: Digital Nomad Visas

 Lots of countries are now welcoming remote workers with open arms.
-To actually attract us, they've created what are are commonly known as digital nomad visas.
+To actually attract us, they've created what are commonly known as digital nomad visas.
 These visas are designed just for people who earn their living online and want to live somewhere else for a while.
-Research if the country you have in mind offers one of these visas, and what the requirements are.
+Research if the country you have in mind offers one of these visas.
+And what the requirements are.
 Things like income, health insurance, and background checks are all commonly required.

 Do You Need a Work Permit?